On-line Te Reo Māori Dictionary

 Who had the children?

-Ko koe te tamāhine a Niko.
+Ko koe te tamāhine a Nikau.

-You are the daughter of Niko.
+You are the daughter of Nikau.

 E hia ngā tamariki i te kura?